 MDS is an updated term for what was previously known as pre-leukemia.
 It refers to a group of blood disorders that occur when specific types of blood cells become dysfunctional.

 Several different types of MDS exist.
-They’re primarily based on what the cells look like when viewed under a microscope.
-Though other factors, such as how many types of blood cells are affected, also play a role.
+They’re primarily based on the cells’ appearance when viewed under a microscope.
+Other factors, such as how many types of blood cells are affected, also play a role.

 Symptoms of MDS can vary depending on which type (or types) of blood cells are affected.
 Many people with MDS have no symptoms, and their diagnosis is made with incidental findings on blood work.